multidisciplinary artist & educator

 What kind of performance work do you do?

 The focus of my visual art reflects my love of the natural world, which is my personal source of solace and inspiration.
 I grew up on a farm, spent a lot of time outdoors and loved sleeping in the woods.
-For the past four years, I have been Creative Director for The Forest Project, documenting 60 acres of urban forest before, during and after it was clear-cut for development.
+For the past five years, I have been Creative Director for The Forest Project, documenting 60 acres of urban forest before, during and after it was clear-cut for development.
 I supervised volunteers in rescuing plants, collecting seeds and salvaging parts of an 1865 farmhouse.
-To date, 30 artists were inspired to create 100 works of art and I'm still collaborating with some of them.
+To date, 30 artists were inspired to create 100 works of art and I continue to collaborate with 10 artists.
 It was easy to get people involved because everyone cares so deeply about deforestation.
 I was mightily attached to that forest.
 It was my muse for 20 years.
 It was hard watching it come down, but I was able to do so gracefully because of the work of The Forest Project.

 What is the focus of your visual art?

 Making more quilts, prints and installation pieces for The Forest Project.
 For much of the last four years, I have been in collection mode, gathering a tremendous amount of resources from the forest, and from the house that stood at its center.
 Now it's time to refine it into art.
-Thankfully, I just received a grant from CultureWorks to install electricity in my studio, which will mean I can start transforming a storage space into a working space.
+Thankfully, I received two grants from CultureWorks RVA to help install electricity and plumbing in my studio, which has made my studio much more workable.

-I also spend a lot of time teaching drawing and painting, which I have been doing for the last seven years.
+I also spend a lot of time teaching drawing and painting, which I have been doing for the last 10 years.
 I am faculty at the Virginia Museum of Fine Arts and teach at Green Spring Gardens in Alexandria, Virginia, Shake Rag Alley Center for the Arts in Mineral Point, Wisconsin, and at The Clearing Folk School in Ellison Bay, Wisconsin.
 I love teaching because it makes me a better artist and I get to meet the most wonderful people.
 I lecture and teach at garden clubs, quilting groups, botanical gardens, schools, art centers and museums.
-I have a wonderful life.
+I am very grateful to be living a wonderful life.